-1. Where Most Needed - HAT will designate your donation where we are in most need of funding at the time of your donation.
+1. General - Where Most Needed (Helps us the most!) - HAT will designate your donation where funds are needed most.

 3. Habitat Stewardship - HAT will designate your donation to our stewardship and education projects throughout the year.
 By donating here, you will help programs like

 ◦ Good Neighbours Project: Each summer HAT helps create a community of sustainable neighbours in our region through free landcare consultations with a HAT biologist

 ◦ Focus Species: HAT's focus species are all considered Species at Risk on Vancouver Island and include Bats, Western Screech-owls, Western Painted Turtles, Blue-grey Taildropper Slugs, Sharp-tailed Snakes, and Amphibians